jaysonfrancis/coursera/test.md

 1000 Exabytes  (EB) | 1ZB
 ```

-- **Velocity**: _(Speed)_ Refers to the speed at which data is being generated and the pace at which data moves from one point to the next
+- **Velocity**: _(Speed)_ Refers to the speed at which data is being generated and the pace at which data moves from one point to the next.
 > `Velocity = Speed - (Change of X / Change of T)`
 > - Batch Processing: Collect Data, Clean, Feed in Chunks, Wait, Act.
 > - Realtime Processing: Instantly capture streaming data, feed realtime, process realtime, act.